openconfig/featureprofiles/feature/gribi/otg_tests/mpls_in_udp_scale/README.md

 * Scheduler (policer) scale
   * 1,000 policer rates
-  * 20,000 token buckets / scheduler instantiations
+  * 20,000 policer-policies / token buckets instantiations
-  * Update schedulers at 1 per `sched_r` = 60 seconds
+  * Update policer-policies at 1 per `sched_r` = 60 seconds
-  * Update schdulers in a batch of `sched_q` = 1,000
+  * Update policer-policies in a batch of `sched_q` = 1,000
-  * Scheduler changes should take effect within `sched_r` / 2 time
+  * Policer-policies changes should take effect within `sched_r` / 2 time

 #### Scale profile A - many vlans

 * 20 ip destinations * 1,000 vlans = 20,000 'flows'
-* Each ingress vlan has 10 policers = 10,000 'token buckets'
+* Each ingress vlan has 20 policer-policies = 10,000 'token buckets'
-* The 20 ip destinations are split evenly between the 10 policers
+* The 20 ip destinations are split evenly between the 20 policers
 * Each policer is assigned rate limits matching one of 800 different possible limits between 1Gbps to 400Gbps in 0.5Gbps increments

 #### Scale profile B - many destinations, few vlans

 * 200 ip destinations * 100 vlans = 20,000 'flows'
-* Each ingress vlan has 4 policers = 4,000 'token buckets'
+* Each ingress vlan has 4 policer-policies = 4,000 'token buckets'
 * The 200 ip destinations are split evenly between the 4 policers
 * Each policer is assigned rate limits matching one of 800 different possible limits between 1Gbps to 400Gbps in 0.5Gbps increments